Medical Assisting School in Monrovia

 Graduates will receive a Diploma in Medical Assisting

-Upon completion of the Monrovia Medical Assisting program, the student will be able to:
+Upon completion of the Medical Assisting program in Monrovia, the student will be able to:

 - Demonstrate entry-level competency in the day-to-day duties of a medical assistant in medical offices or clinics to perform administrative functions.